‘Deal-Maker’ Trump Isn’t Making Any Deals, As Shutdown Caps His First Year

 "It's next to impossible to strike a deal with the president because he can't stick to the terms," Schumer said.
 "So here we are on the first anniversary of the president's inauguration mired in the Trump shutdown, but it doesn't have to be this way."

 Trump’s Office of Management and Budget Director Mick Mulvaney told reporters later Saturday that Schumer “mischaracterized” the meeting with Trump.
-(A Schumer aide responded in a tweet that Mulvaney wasn't in the meeting)
+(A Schumer aide responded in a tweet that Mulvaney hadn't been in the meeting)

-Matt Schlapp, a GOP consultant close to Trump, said the public saw Trump's deal-making skills first-hand when he brought the cameras into his negotiation with lawmakers on immigration, so they're not going to doubt his abilities to cut deals but rather question Democrats’ stance, as some of the party’s leaders spend the first hours of the shutdown rallying with Trump opponents at the Washington Women’s March.
-"Boy I don't see how it makes the case that Democrats are ready to govern when they are more ready to protest."
+Matt Schlapp, a GOP consultant close to Trump, said the public saw Trump's deal-making skills firsthand when he brought the cameras into his negotiation with lawmakers on immigration, so they should not doubt his abilities to cut deals but rather question Democrats’ stance, as some of the party’s leaders spent the first hours of the shutdown rallying with Trump opponents at the Washington Women’s March.
+"Boy, I don't see how it makes the case that Democrats are ready to govern when they are more ready to protest."

 "You can't really negotiate until two parties want to negotiate," Schlapp said.
 "Democrats actually want a shutdown."